OctoPrint/actions/rpi-imager-json/README.md

 If set, the name to give the prerelease.
 Otherwise the name from the snippet will be used.

+### `ignoreRegex`

+If set and matches either a release's name or description, the release will be ignored.

 ## Usage

 `.github/workflows/issue-cleanup.yml`: